vmware-tanzu-labs/educates-training-platform/project-docs/workshop-content/workshop-instructions.md

 When you click on the code block the command will be executed in the first terminal of the workshop dashboard.

+The terminal session the command is directed to will remain selected such that any subsequent text manually entered will be directed to that terminal without needing to select the terminal first.

 If using AsciiDoc, you would instead use the ``role`` annotation in an existing code block:

 ```text